sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 Example: DevOps has become ubiquitous in the high performing IT organizations in the world.
 In order to deliver the best possible services to Canadians in a digital age, it is paramount that the Canadian government learn from, and implement, world leaders in delivering digital services to Canadians.

-##### Enable grassroot innovation
+##### Enable grass root innovation

-In order to enable grassroute innovation, such as has been popularized at industry leaders such as Google, ESDC must enable its inhouse talent to innovate with minimal overhead.
+In order to enable grass root innovation, such as has been popularized at industry leaders such as Google, ESDC must enable its in-house talent to innovate with minimal overhead.
 Through collaborative efforts within ESDC and the GoC at large, The IT Strategy will create, and assist with the implementations of, implementing these innovation zones, and collaborating with existing ones.

 Example: Create an IITB innovation hub with minimal overhead, allowing our talented employees to create and explore value technologies in order to create modern innovative services and promote continuous learning within the organization

 #### Focus on what government does best

 Government should not be competing with the private sector for the attention of Canadians.
 Building a jobs website when an existing platform such as LinkedIn has already gone through the effort of garnering the attention of 16 million users.
 Our job is not to compete with LinkedIn, our job is to ensure Canadians are able to find employment.
 The government should use its resources and time to integrate with the existing IT infrastructure and focus on what only ESDC can do, which is send resources to Canadians during their times of need to improve their quality of life.
-The government of Canada should create the systems in place for private sector to deliver and create value by promoting the effecient use of the unique services we offer.
+The government of Canada should create the systems in place for private sector to deliver and create value by promoting the efficient use of the unique services we offer.

 Example: Create end points allowing banks to request EI for a client, removing any need for manual processes